 The coral plant is a single-trunked small tree or shrub.
 It is native to Mexico and Central America.
 The foliage is deeply lobed, up to 12 inches (31 cm.) across, and cut into 7 to 11 leaflets in a palmate form.
 The upper surface of the leaf is dark green, but the undersides display a whitish cast.
 Flowers arise from thick stalks in cymes.
 Each flat-topped cluster has numerous tiny, bright pink, butterfly-attracting blooms.
 The fruit is a flat pod.
 All parts of Guatemala rhubarb are extremely poisonous if ingested.

 Jatropha mutifida requires moderately fertile soil with excellent drainage.
 It has some drought tolerance once established but performs best with regular watering in a full sun situation.
 In cool zones, plant the specimen in a large container with a gritty houseplant soil.
 In-ground plants can tolerate rocky or sandy soil.

 Container plants should have water reduced in winter.
 The species tends to self-seed at the base of the plant and can also be propagated by cuttings.
 Pruning is necessary to keep the plant in habit and when damage is done to the stems.

 Care of Coral Plants

 Warm zone gardeners will have a full season of blooming.
-Deadhead the plants to enhance appearance and diminish self-seeding starts.
+Deadhead the plants to enhance appearances and diminish self-seeding starts.
 Overall care of coral plants is minimal and basic.
-The huge plant, shockingly bright flowers and the delicate leaves provide enough incentive for any effort expended by the gardener.
+The huge plant, shockingly bright flowers, and delicate leaves provide enough incentive for any effort expended by the gardener.